-Caring for Michigan’s lakes and streams through education, leadership, and citizen action.
+Caring for Michigan’s lakes and streams through education, leadership, and civic engagement.

 Many of Michigan’s 36,000 miles of streams and 11,000 lakes are facing pressure from competing human uses, and local communities often struggle to protect and manage these valuable aquatic resources in a way that incorporates the best available knowledge and resources.
 Community members, decision makers, water resource professionals, and waterfront property owners can become more effective stewards of Michigan’s waterways in the Michigan Lake and Stream Leaders Institute.

 The Institute meets during three sessions (5 days total) held across Michigan.
 Participants complete an independent applied project, based on what they learn during the Institute sessions.
 Projects can be designed to match each participant’s area of interest.
 Past examples include organizing public forums or educational programs related to lakes and streams, initiating projects that protect or promote water quality, assisting in local water resource management activities and conducting water quality monitoring studies.

 Upon graduation, participants become part of the Institute’s Alumni Program which offers networking, educational, and service opportunities.
 Institute alumni include property owners, drain commissioners, professors, non-profit organization representatives, students, and state and local government personnel.

 The Lake and Stream Leaders Institute is a cooperative program of Michigan State University Extension, the Michigan State University Department of Fisheries and Wildlife, the Michigan Department of Environmental Quality, and Michigan Lake Stewardship Associations, Inc. The Institute is endorsed by the Michigan Inland Lakes Partnership.

 In the past, the Institute has been approved for continuing education credits, including Michigan State University Extension Master Citizen Planner.